 1/2 cup black olives, roughly chopped

-1 tsp chicken bullion (powder, cube, or base)
+1 tsp chicken or vegetable bullion (powder, cube, or base)

 1 tsp ground cumin

 1/2 tsp black pepper

 2 tbsp butter